peacelovingng/data-science-portfolio/README.md

 #### Finding Donors for Charity
 Supervised Learning: Finding Donors for Charity: A model was designed to predict whether an individual earns more than $50,000 annually to identify potential donors for an organization.
 This type of analysis would be useful for non-profits or organizations that rely on donations as a source of revenue.

-### Data Analysis, Visualization and Pre-Processing
+### Pre-Processing, Data Analysis, and Visualization

 #### Data Cleansing
 A mini-project to clean and normalize U.S. Geological Survey (USGS) data and merged with a data obtained from The Indian Health Service.
 The purpose of this project is to demonstrate data wrangling (data pre-processing) that is typical before analysis.